 - For 2018-2019 some CCF Grant Recipients (with projects involving waste and circular economy activities, or installation of energy efficient measures in community-owned buildings) will be match funded through the European Regional Development Fund (ERDF).
 The ERDF comes from the European Structural and Investment Fund.

-- Community-led organisations currently in receipt of CCF funding can submit an Expression of Interest for further funding, but will be required to demonstrate how their new project will achieve additional outcomes.
+- Community-led organisations currently in receipt of CCF funding must submit an Expression of Interest if they wish to apply for further CCF funding.
+They will also be required to demonstrate how their new project will achieve additional outcomes.

 - Expression of Interest - 28/8/17 by 17:00